 The section from York Place to Newhaven was initially intended to have been built with the original section from the Airport, however the route was cut back to York Place due to a funding crisis.

 Initially, there were plans for a branch from West of Haymarket to Granton that would mostly have been on the alignment of a former railway line, and would eventually be joined up with the original line at Newhaven, creating a circular route and also for a branch from the Airport line at Ingliston heading to Newbridge, both lines have been cancelled but may be revived in the future.

-The opening of the tramway was much delayed having been due to open in February 2011 and eventually opening on 31st May 2014, over 3 years late.
+The opening of the truncated tramway was much delayed having been due to open in February 2011, however the line eventually opened on 31st May 2014, over 3 years late and massively over budget.

 The first tram arrived in Edinburgh during 2010.
-Tram 252 was displayed on Princes Street at the newly built tram stop over the summer and it was later displayed at Leith.
+Tram 252 was displayed on Princes Street at the newly built Princes Street tram stop throughout Summer 2010 and was later displayed at Leith.

-Testing and driver training intensified over the following months eventually with a full trial timetable running in the weeks before the tramway opened, all leading up to the big day, when the tramway would finally open to the public.
+Heading into 2014, Testing and driver training intensified over the following months eventually with a full trial timetable running in the weeks before the tramway opened, in preparation for the big day, when the tramway would finally open to the public.